 Chevrolet Camaro (2012 - )

-Upgraded for 2014 with some styling tweaks including new tail lights, along with updated ‘MyLink’ infotainment as seen in other recent Chevrolet models.
-Power still comes from a 6.2-litre V8 with...
+Gets styling tweaks including new tail lights, along with updated ‘MyLink’ infotainment as seen in other recent Chevrolet models.
+Power still comes from a 6.2-litre V8 with 432PS, which gives a 0-62mph...

 People don't make cars like the Camaro anymore.
 Or so you'd think.
 At a time when everything is about efficiency and fuel economy it's reassuring to know that you can still buy a V8 powered American 'muscle car' that sounds just as good as it looks.
 The Camaro is a car that's full of character and with a look that's just the right side of retro, it will always attract attention.
 It certainly gives the image of Chevrolet in the UK a real shot in the arm.